-The purchasing process in the restaurant chain
+Purchasing process in a restaurant chain

 20.02.2023

-We agree that both Global Tables and Dictionaries would be very useful in these.
-Especially in the process definitions of the invoice workflow or purchase request.
-So why are neither Global Tables nor Dictionaries used there?
+Especially in the definitions of the invoice workflow process or purchase requests.
+So why were neither Global Tables nor Dictionaries used there?

 The reason is very simple.